Surrogacy: Legal issues

 Although laws differ widely from one jurisdiction to another, some generalizations are possible:

-The historical legal assumption has been that the woman giving birth to a child is that child's legal mother, and the only way for another woman to be recognized as the mother is through adoption (usually requiring the birth mother's formal abandonment of parental rights).
+The historical legal assumption has been that the woman giving birth to a child is that child's legal mother, and the only way for another woman to be recognized as the legal mother is through adoption (usually requiring the birth mother's formal abandonment of parental rights).

 Even in jurisdictions that do not recognize surrogacy arrangements, if the potential adoptive parents and the birth mother proceed without any intervention from the government and do not change their mind along the way, they will likely be able to achieve the effects of surrogacy by having the gestational carrier give birth and then give the child up for private adoption to the intended parents.

 If the jurisdiction specifically bans surrogacy, however, and authorities find out about the arrangement, there may be financial and legal consequences for the parties involved.
 One jurisdiction (Quebec) prevented the genetic mother's adoption of the child even though that left the child with no legal mother.